coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Profiling

-   This option enables and disables the profiler.
+   This flag enables and disables the profiler.

 .. cmd:: Show Ltac Profile